liferay/liferay-nativity/README.md

 * Mac OS X 10.7 or greater (tested up to OS X 10.8.4)
 * Linux GNOME Nautilus 3.x or greater (tested up to Nautilus 3.6)

 Currently the client code is only available for Java.
-The following clients are currently supported.
 Contributions for other clients like Ruby, C++, etc are welcome.

 <img width="500" src="https://raw.github.com/liferay/liferay-nativity/master/extra/screenshot-mac.png">